Frequently Asked Questions

 How can I tell if I am over-watering or under-watering?

-Over watering usually takes longer and results in a slower decline.
-Either one is to be avoided.
+Over watering usually takes longer and results in a slower decline but both should be avoided.

 Can it stay in this pot forever?

 No, you will need to transplant it.
-Usually every one to three years.
+Usually every one to three years is the norm.

 Do I just take it out of this pot and put it in another one?
 Can I put it back in the same pot?

-Remember bonsai is a harmony between pot and tree .
-If the old pot is now too small, the tree will look better and probably be healthier in a slightly larger pot.
+Keep in mind that bonsai is a harmony between pot and tree .
+Chances are after 1 to 3 years the pot it’s in is too small, the tree will look better and probably be healthier in a slightly larger pot.

 What about when I go on vacation?